Former White House Press Secretary Sean Spicer joined us on the broadcast today.

 The hypocrisy is unbelievable.
 You don’t even have to get into whether the story is true or not or whether more research needs to be done and more facts need to come out.
 No one should be banned from any kind of outlet that allows people this kind of freedom to post.
 The fact that people were stopped from posting an actual news source, not a fringe one either, is unbelievable.
 And as my dad said yesterday, it’s dangerous.
 But that’s what we’ve come to.

 How ironic that we’re having this conversation here, in a place where you guys fight for law, liberty, and all these things.
 And yet the reason Twitter can do this is because a section of the Federal Decency Act, Section 230, which treats media organizations different – it gives these social media platforms [the ability] to do this with immunity.
 So they can attack you.
 They can block you.
 They can shut you down, and you can’t do a thing.
 Whereas the Washington Post or the New York Times or someone else sort of came after you or said malicious or untrue things, you could sue them.
 You can’t do that with them.
 We need to repeal that.

 The Chairman of the FCC did say today that they were going to do a review and implement a new interpretation.

 As always, we’ll keep you updated with the latest breaking news developments on this and many other issues.

-The full broadcast is complete with a much more in depth conversation with our special in studio guest, Sean Spicer, as well as a conversation with ACLJ Special Advisor for National Security and Foreign Policy Ric Grenell.
+The full broadcast is complete with a much more in depth conversation with our special in studio guest, Sean Spicer, as well as a conversation with ACLJ Senior Advisor for National Security and Foreign Policy Ric Grenell.